-- o Data on quality of care for specific treatments - o Data on hygiene measures and patient safety - o Data on staffing, e.g. number of patients per doctors / per nurse
+- Data on quality of care for specific treatments, such as hip replacement or closure of inguinal hernia - o Data on hygiene measures and patient safety - o Data on staffing, e.g. number of patients per doctors / per nurse

 An overview of the hospital quality metrics used in each country is provided in chapter 3.
 The data sources were identified through an extensive research process in each country and through consultation with local experts.
 Some publicly available data sources were excluded for reasons mostly related to data quality and/or availability, e.g. certain data was only available for a small number of hospitals in a given country or the number of missing values in regard to the hospital quality metrics was too high to perform a valid analysis.
-As a result of this process, hospital quality metrics were not available for Belgium, Finland, India, The Netherlands, Spain, Mexico, Singapore, Thailand, Colombia,

-Saudi Arabia, the United Arab Emirates and Taiwan.
+As a result of this process, hospital quality metrics were not available for Belgium, Finland, India, The Netherlands, Spain, Mexico, Singapore, Thailand, Colombia, Saudi Arabia, the United Arab Emirates, Taiwan, Chile and Malaysia.
 For each country with available data, a hospital quality metrics score (0-100%) was calculated based on the characteristics of the specific dataset.

-PROMs implementation survey: PROMs are defined as standardized, validated questionnaires completed by patients to measure their perception of their functional wellbeing and quality of life.
-In recent years, PROMs measurement and the pursuit for patient centered care has become a key topic in health care systems worldwide.
+PROMs implementation survey: Patient-reported Outcomes Measures (PROMs) are defined as standardized, validated questionnaires completed directly by patients to reflecting their perception of their health status.
+Health status is defined beyond simply surviving disease following treatment, but covers symptom burden, impact on functioning (physical, mental and social), and quality of life.
+In recent years, PROMs measurement and the pursuit for patient-centered and value-based care has become a key topic in health care systems worldwide.

-Newsweek and Statista recognize the importance of this topic for global advancements in health care delivery and, together with the guidance of the global board of medical experts, have developed a survey about the implementation and use of PROMs across different specialties and departments in hospitals.
-The survey was sent out to hospitals in fall/winter 2022 and participation was also possible on Newsweek.com.
+With the guidance of the global board of medical experts, the Newsweek and Statista have updated the PROMs implementation survey for the 2024 ranking cycle.
+The survey was sent out to hospitals in fall/winter 2023 and participation was also possible on newsweek.com and r.statista.com.

-The overall purpose of this survey is to determine the status quo of implementation of generic and condition specific PROMs in hospital settings as well as the hospital's efforts towards reporting and using the data both internally and externally for the purpose of improving health care delivery.
+The overall purpose of this survey is to determine the status quo of implementation of generic and condition-specific PROMs in hospital settings as well as the hospital's efforts towards reporting and using the data both internally and externally for the purpose of improving health care delivery.
 For this, the global board of medical experts provided methodological input and guidance regarding the importance and development of the PROMs topic in a clinical setting.
 Furthermore, the board provided feedback on each of the questions within the survey to capture the most relevant PROMs information from the hospitals.
-An outline of the questions can be found below and the full questionnaire can be accessed via this link.